 Is it possible to prevent denial-of-service (DoS) attacks from affecting an enterprise network?
-If so, how can
+If so, how can it be done?

 In short: no. There's no way to completely protect your network from denial-of-service attacks, especially with the prevalence of distributed denial-of-service (DDoS) attacks on the Internet today.
 It's extremely difficult to differentiate an attack request from a legitimate request because they often use the same protocols/ports and may resemble each other in content.